 More was needed from Kenny Jackett's side as a squad bereft of form looked overwhelmed by the occasion and offered very little going forward.

 But no immediate improvement came forth and, instead, Wigan continued to press.
-McManaman threatened once more on the 50-minute mark, cutting in from the left and curling an effort just past the far post.
+McManaman threatened once more on the 50-minute mark, cutting in from the left and curling an effort just past the far-post.

-Millwall enjoyed its best chance on 58 minutes, though, as Chris Taylor burst forward only to be brought down just outside the Wigan danger area.
+Millwall enjoyed their best chance on 58 minutes, though, as Chris Taylor burst forward only to be brought down just outside the Wigan danger area.
 James – usually a reliable set-piece taker – stepped up to the ball and curled the ensuing free kick just over the bar.

-Alan Dunne then sent a dangerous low cross into the area and Keogh was denied by a last-ditch tackle.
+Then, Alan Dunne sent a dangerous low cross into the area and Keogh was denied by a last-ditch tackle.
 The Lions were starting to roar.

 But on 78 minutes, Wigan made sure of the tie – and who else but McManaman to do it.
 Kone started the move off once again but it was Gomez who slid an incisive pass through to the 21-year-old, who rounded the keeper to finish off in style.